Helping you free your child of an eating disorder

 Coping moment by moment

 Feelings are in-the-moment things.
-In Chapter 13 I described them as waves that rise and subside.
+In Chapter 13, I described them as waves that rise and subside.
 They pass.
 They transform into something else.
-Your emotions may be at rock bottom now but there is no way of predicting how they will be in ten minutes or in ten days.
-These days, the only certainty I have about my emotions is that they come and go, and the less I get them tangled up with my thoughts, the more likely they are to move on.
+Your emotions may be at rock bottom now, but we can’t predict how they will be in ten minutes or ten days.
+These days, the only certainty I have about my emotions is that they come and go – and the less I let my thoughts get them tangled up with them, the more likely they are to move on.

-When I realised that I was stressing out about the next year, the next week, or even the next hour, I decided to notice how, moment by moment, I was coping.
-The moment might need to be subdivided into units of milliseconds, so that I could tell myself, ‘Right now, this instant, I’m actually fine.’
+When I realised I was stressing out about the next year, the next week, or even the next hour, I decided to notice how, moment by moment, I was coping.
+Sometimes I had to subdivide the moment into milliseconds, just so that I could tell myself, ‘Right now, this instant, I’m actually fine.’

 You could notice that the only reality is the present moment.
 This instant.
-This instant in which you are living and breathing and in which the ground is under your feet.
+This instant is where you’re living and breathing, where the ground is under your feet.
 The past is gone; the future doesn’t yet exist.

-I decided that if I could be fine in the present, even when things were horribly tough, I could trust I would most likely also be fine in future, present moments.
+I decided that if I could be fine in the present, even when things were horribly tough, I could trust I’d most likely be fine in future, present moments too.

 resilience for anorexia parents - mindfulness